realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Display temperature

-Selects whether temperature as received from a suitable sensor is displayed on the speedo, when it is idle (ie no time travel is in progress, and no speed from GPS or rotary encoder is to be displayed).
+Selects whether temperature as received from a suitable sensor is displayed on the speedo, when it is idle (i.e. no time travel is in progress, and no speed from GPS or rotary encoder is to be displayed).

 ##### &#9193; Temperature brightness